cherry5231/GameEngines-Rating/README.md

-##Game Engine Information Database
+# GAME ENGINE INFORMATION DATABASE

 A Python-based project that stores and exports detailed information about some of the most popular modern video games, their engines, development technologies, and core programming systems used during development.

-##This project was created to improve Python programming skills while exploring how modern AAA games are developed behind the scenes.
+## This project was created to improve Python programming skills while exploring how modern AAA games are developed behind the scenes.

-##Features
+## Features
 Structured game database using nested dictionaries
 Stores:
 Game names